 Besides the color the main difference between zucchini and squash is the shape.
 Zucchini has deep green skin and soft white flesh inside.
 It’s shape is long and straight.
 However, yellow squash has a wide bottom and tapers at the neck with a recognizable yellow color.
 Squash often has more seeds.
 Zucchini and yellow squash are very similar in flavor and texture if harvested at similar maturity.
 Because of their similar taste, they can be used interchangeably when cooking and add colorful dimension to your dish.

-Tips and Variations for Lemon Summer Squash Spaghetti:
+Tips and Variations for Summer Squash:

 - Save a bit of the starchy pasta-cooking water and add in a the end to make a fast no-cook pasta sauce!